Navehni/ADR-Detect-NLP-project/README.md

 - `dataset`: source origin (ADE or PsyTAR)

 > Due to class imbalance (~24% ADR), downsampling was applied to the majority class.

+This is a dataset for Classification if a sentence is ADE-related (True) or not (False) and Relation Extraction between Adverse Drug Event and Drug.

 ---